 Safety is the #1 priority of PSD Transportation Services.
 Everything we do is to ensure that student riders have a safe and reliable means of transportation to and from school.
 We have a number of policies, procedures and safety features in place on our buses, and we review important safety information with our riders on a regular basis—most notably during School Bus Safety Week each October.

-All of these policies, procedures and safety features are outlined in detail in the PSD School Bus Operations Handbook.
+All of these policies, procedures and safety features are outlined in detail in the Student Transportation Guide.

 School Bus Safety Measures

 The following are just a few of the safety measures in place on every Parkland School Division school bus.

 The flashing lights on school buses clearly indicate when the student loading zones are (or will be) in use.
 When picking up or dropping off students, the bus operator will turn on the amber flashing lights and begin to slow down, signalling other drivers nearby to follow suit and be ready to stop.
 When the bus stops, red lights will flash, and a flashing stop sign will extend from the left side of the bus.
 This is the cue for all traffic approaching the school bus from the front or rear to stop as well, so students may enter or exit the bus safely, even when crossing in front of the bus to or from the other side of the street.

 Despite these self-evident safety features and the best efforts of bus operators and local law enforcement, other drivers still pass through school bus loading zones at an alarming frequency.
 Passing a school bus when its red loading lights are flashing is an illegal act that endangers the lives of bus students, and this carelessness can land a driver a $543.00 fine and six demerits on their license.
 Fortunately, PSD Transportation has implemented new safety measures to help mitigate this ongoing issue.